NSkelsey/monopticon/README.md

 > pacman -U imgui-src-1.66b-1-any.pkg.tar
 ```

-Install monopticon and its dependencies from the Arch User Repository.
+Install monopticon and its dependencies from the Arch user repository.

 ```bash
 > yay monopticon
 ```